 Windows are more than just functional building elements—they’re a key part of any facade’s design.
 While size, shape, and arrangement significantly influence architecture, color and surface finish also play a crucial role in a building’s external appearance.
 But what visual and emotional impact do different tones, coatings, and materials actually have?
 And what technical factors should you consider when choosing them?
 Here’s a psychologically and design-informed look at window colors, wood finishes, and powder coatings.

-Psychological Effect:
+Psychological effect:

 1. Transparent Wood Finishes – Natural Beauty with Depth